matthiasn/octopress-blog/source/_posts/2013-05-26-making-birdwatch-interactive.markdown

 I wanted to move the Wordcount functionality into the client when I discovered that **[Play Framework](http://www.playframework.com)** comes with nice features for **[compiling CoffeeScript into JavaScript](http://www.playframework.com/documentation/2.1.1/AssetsCoffeeScript)**.
 I have done a little bit with **[CoffeeScript](http://coffeescript.org)** in the past and I remembered finding it pleasant enough to give it another try.
 But that will be the topic for a future article.

 ####Performance of the current version
 Right before the Champions League final, I measured the performance for the search words I had selected for the game.
-At that time I was receiving about 4 Tweets per second which I was then able to simultaneausly stream to 10,000 clients (using **[sse-perf](http://bit.ly/sse-perf)**).
+At that time I was receiving about 4 Tweets per second, which I was then able to simultaneously stream to 10,000 clients (using **[sse-perf](http://bit.ly/sse-perf)**).

 {% img left /images/champions_league_10k.png 'image' 'images' %}

 Not too bad, I'm very glad the **[Play Framework](http://www.playframework.com)** does not spawn a thread for every single one of those connections.
 I have not filtered those Tweets but instead delivered all Tweets to all clients.
-I remains to be seen how much of a performance hit the matching algorithm will incur.
+It remains to be seen how much of a performance hit the matching algorithm will incur.

 -Matthias